 Bring Hummingbirds Right To Your Window!

 Check PriceThat’s the hook.
-And if you’ve heard it, you already know the feeling of being briefly stranded in your own backyard, trying to place something that sounds almost familiar but not quite.
-This is the song I wait for every year, and I never feel ready for it when it finally arrives.
+And if you’ve listened to it, you get the sensation of momentarily being stuck in your own backyard, attempting to situate something that seems somewhat familiar yet close to nothing.
+This is the song that I look forward to every year, and it always catches me by surprise.

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.